can-it/can-it/README.md

       }
     );

-    operator.isMatch('create', '*'); // true
+    comparator.isAllowed('create', '*'); // true
-    operator.isMatch('get', 'edit'); // true
+    comparator.isAllowed('get', 'edit'); // true
-    operator.isMatch('get', 'get'); // true
+    comparator.isAllowed('get', 'get'); // true
-    operator.isMatch('delete', 'delete'); // true
+    comparator.isAllowed('delete', 'delete'); // true
-    operator.isMatch('get', 'create'); // false
+    comparator.isAllowed('get', 'create'); // false
-    operator.isMatch('get', 'delete'); // false
+    comparator.isAllowed('get', 'delete'); // false
     ```

-- **RiOperator** is an interface that has an `isMatch` method used to check whether the request RI matches a specific permission resouce RI in the PolicyState object.
-The package currently supports two types of operators:
-  - `EqualRiOperator`: This operator is used for comparing two resource identifiers (RI) for equality.
-It performs a simple string comparison to check if two RIs are exactly the same.
-  - `NestedRiOperator`: This operator is used for handling nested resource identifiers.
-It provides a way to define and work with hierarchical relationships between resources.
-Here are a few use cases to help you understand the functionality of the NestedRiOperator:
+  - `NestedComparator`: This operator is used for handling nested values.
+It provides a way to define and work with hierarchical relationships between values (usually resources).
+Here are a few use cases to help you understand the functionality of the NestedOperator:

       Ri definition:
       - User X belongs to org Y, the ri would be: `orgs::Y::users::X`